securing/SCSVS/1.0/0x18-V9-Denial-Of-Service.md

 ## Control Objective

 Ensure that a verified contract satisfies the following high-level requirements:
-* Contracts logic prevents influencing the availability of contracts.
+* The contract logic prevents influencing the availability of the contract.

 Category “V9” lists requirements related to the possible denial of service of the smart contracts.